shinyquagsire23/monado/doc/conventions.md

   - Where a C API is exposed, it should follow the C API naming schemes.
   - If only a C++ API is exposed, a fairly conventional C++ naming scheme is used:
     - Namespaces: nested to match directory structure, starting with `xrt::`.
-      (Migration to this pattern is still in progress.)
       - There are no C++ interfaces in the `xrt/include/xrt`, by design, so this is not ambiguous.
       - Place types that need to be exposed in a header for technical reasons,